mhipszki/eslint-formatter-summary/README.md

 npm run try test.js
 ```

+### Commit linting

+In order to utilise Semantic Versioning each commit should be classified according to standard [commitlint](https://commitlint.js.org/) rules.

 ### CI and quality checks

 During the CI build all source files are linted and all unit tests need to pass resulting in a coverage report.